FarhanMS123/WebServer/README.md

 $ npm start
 ```

 You would face problem while trying to start the script.
-If you meet the problem, you should setting your app in `main.js`.
+If it already occurred, you should setting your app in `main.js`.
 Read documentation below before begin, and ask an issue if you are confused.

 ## Documentation